 It is important to determine the giver's cost basis for the asset, as it transfers to the recipient.
 If you don't know this information, you will have to use a $0 cost basis.

 If you receive crypto as a gift (cool!), receiving the crypto alone is not a taxable event, and you don’t recognize it as income.
-Rather you recognize any capital gains or losses on the asset when you sell it.
+Rather you realize capital gains or losses on crypto when you sell it.